800-450-6118

 Summary

 Of the hundreds of braces you can buy, only very few are certified carpal tunnel braces.
-Unlike generic braces with a metal spine over your palm, the best carpal tunnel brace you can get will avoid putting added pressure on your wrist joint.
+Unlike generic braces with a stiff spine over your palm, the best carpal tunnel brace you can get will avoid exerting added pressure on your wrist joint.
 It will also have other important features that make it superior to generic wrist braces.
 Remember, just because the package says it's a “carpal tunnel brace”, be suspicious.
 It usually doesn’t mean it’s made specifically for carpal tunnel syndrome.
 In fact, it can actually harm you.

 Share by: